 Glass bottles or containers are not allowed at any of the LDR lakes.

-When the lakes become ice covered LDR will allow Members access to all the lakes seven days a week, weather permitting, for the purpose of ice fishing.
+When the lakes become ice-covered LDR will allow Members access to all the lakes seven days a week, weather permitting, for the purpose of ice fishing.
 Motorized access is available up to Sun Lake.
 Sun Gate is closed based on snow and ice conditions.
 No motorized access beyond Sun Lake (foot travel only).
-For ice fishing only, all lakes are catch-and-keep (within the established keep limits).
+Depending on your membership type, for ice fishing only, all lakes are catch-and-keep (within the established keep limits).
 Fishing from shore into any open water is not considered ice fishing, therefore catch-and-release and bait restrictions apply.

 If a fish is injured at a catch-and-release lake, you cannot keep it since all fish must be released with no exceptions.
 ALL fish must be released back into the water, dead or alive.